 Security Policy

-We have created a general information security policy and specific policies for related topics and are working to put them in place.
+We have created a general information security policy and specific policies for related topics and are continuously working to put them in place.
 These policies are necessary to set up secure processes and demonstrate our compliance with industry standards towards our customers.
 You can also find the annual acknowledgment forms here.

 Overall Management intention on security and baseline for our security management system.